Political situation A lot is expected of the new government

 A lot is also expected of President Hichilema’s government.
 The population is hoping to see an end to the economic crisis, the creation of new jobs and a reduction in the cost of living, which has recently risen sharply.

-In its Vision 2030 (External link), the Zambian government has defined its goal as to make Zambia a “prosperous middle-income country” by 2030.
+In its “Vision 2030 (External link)”, the Zambian government has defined its goal as making Zambia a “prosperous middle-income country” by 2030.
 It is working towards this long-term goal on the basis of five-year plans.
-The seventh of those plans is currently in place, covering the period 2017 to 2021.
-In it, the government sets out the following goals: to reduce poverty and vulnerability, to diversify and make economic growth inclusive and to create a conducive governance environment.
-The 2019 budget, however, places the emphasis elsewhere.
+In the eighth National Development Plan (2022 to 2026) the government sets out the following goals: reduce poverty and vulnerability; bring the financial deficit and inflation down; diversify the economy, create jobs and make economic growth inclusive, and create a conducive governance environment.

 The Plan is intended to contribute to achieving the development goals of the United Nations’ 2030 Agenda and the African Union's Agenda 2063.
 However, there are weaknesses in the implementation, as regards data collection, the integration of existing data in planning strategies and transparent budget planning and management – areas where the current government wants to introduce improvements.